lukebhan/memorizePreFlop/README.md

 # Memorize PreFlop

 Memorize Preflop is a simple tool for memorizing preflop ranges.
 It has a range builder, a chart trainer, hand traininer, and custom reporting system.
 It allows for users to custom train any set of ranges from both a chart and hand persepective.
-Intro video: video
+Feel free to checkout the demo video here: video

 ![Memorize PreFlop Demo Image](/images/mem1.png "Hand Trainer")